 To gain access to the online symposium, all registered applicants will receive the login details by email on Tuesday 10 November.
 If you are having trouble logging on after that point, please contact email@example.com

 The ANBUG AINSE Neutron Scattering Symposium will be held virtually from 11th-13th November 2020 so attendees can sign in from wherever they are, not just Australia.
 The meeting will bring the user community of ANSTO’s neutron infrastructure together with other global experts/users of neutron instrumentation.
-Abstract submission is now open in the following theme areas:
+The conference will feature themes in the following areas: